 Whole-of-Life Embodied Carbon: Carbon emissions associated with materials and construction processes throughout the whole lifecycle of a building, excluding operational energy use and operational water use (modules B6 and B7, respectively).
 This includes Upfront Carbon, Use Stage Embodied Carbon, and End-of-Life Carbon, but not Operational Carbon.
-Depending on the standard followed, it may include or exclude module D (benefits and loads beyond the system boundary).
+Module D (benefits and loads beyond the system boundary) is excluded from the main calculation and must be reported separately.